vlmaier/connect-four/README.md

 ## Learning outcomes

 This project will help you understand how to use basic Kotlin components: data structures, conditions and loops.
-You'll learn how to interface with a program and develop a fun game to play
+You'll learn how to interface with a program and develop a fun game to play.

 ## Game